 Mentored Research Scientist Development Award (K01)

-The NIH Mentored Research Scientist Development Award supports a mentored research experience for 3-5* years for highly promising postdoctoral researchers.
+The NIH Mentored Research Scientist Development Award (K01) provides support and “protected time” (3-5* years) for an intensive, supervised career development experience in the biomedical, behavioral, or clinical sciences leading to research independence.
 The expectation is that, through this sustained period of research career development and training, awardees will launch independent research careers.

 *See Additional Information below regarding duration of support